tcort/tcbasic/README.md

-# basic
+# tcb

-basic is a small BASIC Interpreter written in C.
+tcb is a small BASIC Interpreter written in C.

 ## Current Status